n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.switch.md

 **Fallback Output**: choose how to route the workflow when none of the conditions match.

+!!! note "Switch option limits"
+	Switch can handle a maximum of four output options.

 ## Related resources

 View [example workflows and related content](https://n8n.io/integrations/switch/){:target=_blank .external-link} on n8n's website.